komentify/integration-libs/meteor/README.md

 </div>
 ```

-See the [javascript](/javascript/) integration for the list of parameters that can be specified.
+See the [javascript](/javascript/) integration for the list of parameters that can be specified
+(elementId does not need to be specified).